On the photon self-energy to three loops in QED: Definitions and setup

 \item At $x=16^+$, the situation is very similar as close to $x=4^+$.
 We use the local variable $w=x-16$ and define our local solutions as

 \item Finally, $x=+\infty$ turns out to be another MUM point.
 Here we use $z=1/x$ as the local variable and choose the three solutions ordered by powers of logarithms as

 where

 \end{itemize} We stress here that at the MUM points $x=0$ and $x=\infty$, we have chosen $\varpi_0^{[p]}$ to be the unique (up to normalization) holomorphic solution.
-This object can be seen as the leading singularity associated with the corner integral in the three-loop banana family in $D=2$.
+This object can be seen as the leading singularity associated with the corner integral\thinspace\footnote{By the \textit{corner integral} of a sector, we refer to the (unique) member of that sector where all propagator powers $n_i$ are either zero or one.} in the three-loop banana family in $D=2$.
 In this sense, it generalizes an algebraic function in the polylogarithmic case or the elliptic integral of the first kind for a one-dimensional elliptic curve.

 As we saw above, around non-MUM regular singular points, one finds, in general, more regular solutions, such that there is no unique choice of a holomorphic period $\varpi_0^{[p]}$.
 Since the choice of $\varpi_0^{[p]}$ is central for the construction of a canonical basis, we will elaborate more in detail on the specific choices we made for $\varpi_0^{[p]}$ around non-MUM points in \cref{sec:analytic cont}.